Who is responsible for removing rats in a rented property?

 Similarly, it is the landlord's duty and prerogative to have the home regularly inspected against rodent infestation.
 Since the landlord would have to stomach the cost of repairs, and wildlife removal, they may schedule regular wildlife home inspections, to ensure the good condition of their property.
 As such, it is the tenant's duty to comply with these measures.

 While financially, it will be the landlord's responsibility, a rodent infestation will first and foremost disrupt the life of the tenant.
-So it's important to know the signs of a rodent infestation, and to ask a professional like A Team Rodent Services for help, if necessary.
+So it's important to know the signs of a rodent infestation, and to ask a professional for help, if necessary.

 Signs of a rodent infestation include: